PoPGRI/Race/pages/summercamp/summercamp.md

 ---
 layout: page
-title: "Coding a Driverless Car"
+title: "Coding a Car"
 header:
    image_fullwidth: "new-header.gif"
 permalink: "/summercamp/"
 ---

-"Coding a Driverless Car" is a day camp that will take place at the [Electrical and Computer Engineering Building](https://ece.illinois.edu/about/buildings/ecebuilding), and will give participants an exciting hands-on experience in creating the brains of an autonomous car.
+"Coding a Car" is a day camp that will take place at the [Electrical and Computer Engineering Building](https://ece.illinois.edu/about/buildings/ecebuilding), and will give participants an exciting hands-on experience in creating the brains of an autonomous car.
 During the camp, learners will write code for lane detection, autopilot, planning, and run this code on simulated vehicles.
 On the last day, students will have the opportunity to deploy their code their code on a real autonomous vehicle.

 Campers will: